 (Image source: blog.trello.com)

-No matter if you have five or twenty-five steps in your editorial workflow, Trello is a simple-to-use, free (though there are paid upgrades) tool you can start using straight away to get your editorial workflow on track.
+No matter if you have five or twenty-five steps in your editorial workflow, Trello is a simple-to-use, free (though there are paid upgrades) tool you can start using straight away to get your editorial workflow on track while also offering a powerful content management system.

-Assign each piece of content to a specific card, and place those cards in dedicated lists.
+Assign each piece of content to a specific card and place those cards in dedicated lists.
 Then, as each task is complete, the card moves left to right across as many lists as need be, gradually being worked upon and optimised until ready for publishing.
-A simple, collaborative tool designed for purpose.
+A simple, collaborative tool designed for purpose and fit to improve the content creation process of every team member.

 (Image source: wordpress.org)